le0pard/le0pard.github.io/_posts/chef/2013-01-05-chef-solo-getting-started-part-2.md

 end
 {% endhighlight %}

-We collect all subfolders in Ruby array and create its in one cycle.
+We collect all subfolders in a Ruby array and create it in one cycle.

 # Summary

-In the current article we have learn the Chef cookbook structure and write simple Chef cookbook.
+In the current article we have learned the Chef cookbook structure and how to write a simple Chef cookbook.
 In the [next article](/2013/01/07/chef-solo-getting-started-part-3/) we will look at the usage of roles in your Chef kitchen.

 All example code you can find here: [github.com/le0pard/chef-solo-example/tree/2.0](https://github.com/le0pard/chef-solo-example/tree/2.0).